Things we like

 All Australian Kia Seltos versions are built at Kia’s Gwangju factory in South Korea.

 Not much, aside from the option of more fuel efficient diesel powertrain.
 Diesel versions of the Jeep Compass and Mazda CX-3 consume less than 6.0L/100km.
+Or maybe an electrified version as available with the Toyota C-HR Hybrid and Hyundai Kona Electric.

 Perhaps more off-road capability like you get with a Subaru XV or Suzuki Jimny.